Skip to main content

 1. Rigbox downloads and configures the app inside your workspace

-You manage installed catalog apps with the same endpoints you use for any other app — start, stop, restart, delete, and change visibility.
+You manage installed Service-shape apps with the same endpoints you use for any other app — start, stop, restart, delete, and change visibility.
+CLI-shape apps don’t expose those endpoints; you invoke them interactively over SSH.

 Available Apps